affinity home buying guide logo

 Building Your New Home In The Factory

-Once your builder completes the building permit process, the foundation work starts.
-At this time, your home gets put into production.
-The actual build time in the factory for your home is about 4 weeks, but the current status of our backlog determines when your home gets scheduled for production.
+Once your builder has completed the building permit process, the foundation can be started, and your home is put into production.
+The actual build time in the factory for your home is about 4 weeks.
+The current status of our backlog determines when your home is scheduled for production.

 Step 6